sandwichhlord/Memory-Bounded-Preferential-Attachment/README.md

 Something more interesting is that standard dynamic sparse training methods (like SET and **RigL** (Rigging the Lottery by Google)) are basically *topologically blind*.
 Methods such as RigL and SNFS (Sparse Networks from Scratch) try to hit these optimal structures just by chasing gradients.

 But to keep that accuracy up, they completely sacrifice their physical shape.
 The network's internal structure basically falls apart.
 SET turns into an inefficient bell curve, while RigL begins to fail to concentrate its connections, fracturing into a scattered, decentralized web where no single node gets big enough to act as a proper routing center.
-Sure, these fragmented, hub-less shapes compute perfectly fine on a massive GPU, but they may wreck hardware cache predictability—making them more disadvantageous to actually deploy on memory-starved edge silicon.
+Sure, these fragmented, hub-less shapes compute perfectly fine on a massive GPU, but they may wreck hardware cache predictability-making them more disadvantageous to actually deploy on memory-starved edge silicon.

 ## The Solution: Memory-Bounded Preferential Attachment (MBPA)

-I took SET's core idea—that power-law networks are the optimal state for sparsity—but stopped leaving the structure up to chance.
+I took SET's core idea-that power-law networks are the optimal state for sparsity-but stopped leaving the structure up to chance.

 By using a Preferential Attachment mechanism bounded by strict layer-wise hardware caps ($C_{max}$), this engine forces a **Capacity-Constrained Heavy-Tailed Topology**.
 Instead of smoothly dying off, the strict memory limits cause a structural "pile-up."
 This builds a dense, hyper-efficient cluster of saturated hub nodes right at the hardware limit, keeping the routing robust and maxed out even when 99.5% of the network is mathematically starved.